comp129/comp55/docs/labs/4-ACM.md

   Rather than using ```public static void main(String[] args)```, consider ```public void run()``` as our starting point for now.

-- **public static final int:** Lines 7 & 8 declare constants for the program to reference.
+- ### **public static final int:**
+  - Lines 7 & 8 declare constants for the program to reference.
     **It is good programming practice to declare any number that is not 0, 1, or 2, as a constant**.
-  We're going to break with that convention for the opening part of the tutorial as we are introducing you to the different calls, but once you get into the activity, please make new constants.
+  - We're going to break with that convention for the opening part of the tutorial as we are introducing you to the different calls.
+    ### Once you get into the activity, please make new constants.
-  Constants make your program easier to change in the future and easier to read.
+     > Constants make your program easier to change in the future and easier to read.
      While there are a couple of extra keywords here that I don't want you to worry about too much yet, the ```final``` keyword is the one that is telling Java that a particular variable can no longer be changed.
      One nice part about constants is that they don't need to be literal values, they can be formulas based on other constants like this:

+    **Constants can be formulas based on other constants like this:**
     ```java
     public static final int NUM_PIXELS = PROGRAM_HEIGHT / PROGRAM_WIDTH;
     // This makes constants very useful - make them often!
     ```

-- **public void init():**
+- ### **public void init():**
-  It doesn't make sense to get too into the internals of this method on lines 10-13.
-  Be aware that it allows us to specify the size of the window before it gets created.
+  - On lines 10-13, it allows us to specify the size of the window before it gets created.
   This is useful in our case as we want to start with a larger window.

-  The size is specified in pixels.
+    > The size is specified in pixels.
   A **pixel** is the smallest unit possible to display on a computer screen.
   So this creates a window 800 pixels wide and 600 pixels high.
   While for some of you this might create a decent-sized window,